Zeutschler/cubedpandas/backlog.md

 # Cubed Pandas Backlog

 ## Release 0.2.x (Current Scope of Work)

+- [ ] Sampling for all column types - see function body 'sample' in class Context.

 - [ ] Full Rework Time intelligence to support more complex time intelligence, e.g.:
   A dedicated parser/interpreter is required to support more complex time intelligence. like
   - [ ] actual day, week, month, quarter, year, hour, minute, second